objcio/articles/2014-09-10-swift-functions.md

 // Hello, Catwoman
 ```

-The catch here is to remember that it is possible to pass in **0 values**, just like it is possible to pass in an **empty array**, so don't forget to check for the empty array if needed:
+The catch here is to remember that it is possible to pass in 0 values, just like it is possible to pass in an empty array, so don't forget to check for the empty array if needed:

 ```swift
 func helloWithNames(names: String...) {